AdlerFarHorizons/NITELite-pipeline/README.md

 In any config file, you will have to edit it to ensure that it points to your data.
 Inside the config file, this is the "io_manager" section.
 The provided template configs describe the parameters in detail.

+### A Note on Filepaths

+During typical execution the user passes the directory containing all their data to `./bin/mapmake.sh` as the `-d` argument.
+That directory is then mounted to the docker image at `/data`.
+The user then specifies in the config where the input and output are inside the mounted directory.

+Example:
+The directory containing all data is `/Users/Shared/shared_data`. and the input data is at `/Users/Shared/shared_data/nitelite/220513-FH135`.
+In this case the user would specify `-d /Users/Shared/shared_data` when executing `./bin/mapmake.sh`, and would set the `input_dir` option in the configuration files to `/data/nitelite/220513-FH135`.

 ### Example command